Studying online

 This unit is built around a series of modules to help students develop the skills needed to communicate effectively to scientific audiences.
 Students will learn to find, examine and critically analyse information relating to a scientific topic.
 They learn different ways to discuss and present scientific ideas, write their own scientific paper or report, and give oral presentations.

-Modules include guidance on effective use of library and information services, the presentation of research data, ethical considerations in research conduct and publication, and exploring the various conduits for disseminating research findings.
+Modules will cover searching and evaluating literature, presentation of research data, ethical considerations in research conduct and publication, and exploring the various conduits for disseminating research findings.
 This unit is of interest to postgraduate coursework students, who will become more employable through the acquisition of research ethics and communication skills.

 Credit